INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 # Contributors
 The original implementation was provided by the author of the paper:

 [Zhixiong Yang](https://www.linkedin.com/in/zhixiong-yang-67139152/)

-The publicization and distribution of the code was made possible by:
+The publicization and refactoring of the code was made possible by:

 [Joseph Shenouda](https://github.com/joeshenouda)